vigneshavm/Interview-questions/JS Q.md

 #### **Memoization Techniques**

-**Memoization** is an optimization technique that involves caching the results of expensive function calls and reusing the cached result when the same inputs occur again.
-It is particularly useful in functions where the output is deterministic and depends on the inputs.
+- **Memoization** is an optimization technique that involves caching the results of expensive function calls
+- reusing the cached result when the same inputs occur again.
+- It is particularly useful in functions where the output is deterministic and depends on the inputs.

 - **How it works**:
   - Store the result of a function in a cache (object or map) with the input parameters as the key.